mila-aia/ner-data/README.md

 # ner-data
-This is a repository to store data for NER project.
+This is a repository to store the public data for NER project.